YOSSHUA/Docker/Reference.md

 # Docker

 This is a brief tutorial of how to use Docker.
-It assumes you have already installed and setup Docker in you machine.
+It assumes you have already installed and setup Docker in your machine.

 ## Container